 - Antalya: Visit Kaleici - the picturesque old quarter of the city

-- Cappadocia: Join us in exploring the spectacular natural valleys and rock formations of Cappadocia, together with some of its most important historic sites
+- Cappadocia: Join us in exploring the spectacular natural valleys, rock-cut churches and abandoned cave homes of Cappadocia, together with some of its most important historic sites

 - Fully guided tour of Istanbul.
 Visit the Hagia Sophia, The Blue Mosque, Hippodrome and Grand Bazaar, Topkapi Palace and Little Hagia Sophia

 - Note: St. Sophia Museum is closed on Mondays, Topkapi Palace is closed on Tuesday and Grand Bazaar is closed on Sundays.
 Alternatives will be offered if one of the sites is closed on your day of the visit